ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 - **Resource Group**: Resource Group that the Key Protect service belongs.
 - **Service name**: Key Protect service name.

-A Key Protect tool integration is included in this template to securely manage the HashiCorp `Role ID` and `Secret ID` in accordance with the [best practices for vault](https://pages.github.ibm.com/vault-as-a-service/vault/usage/best-practices.html)-WIP recommended  by SOS.
-Ideally these two HashiCorp secrets should be stored in Key Protect as a prerequisite for users creating toolchains.
-Doing so will protect access to HashiCorp Vault, which is the default secrets repository for most consumers.
+To comply with best practices for using Hashicorp Vault, this template includes a Key Protect tool integration to securely manage the HashiCorp `Role ID` and `Secret ID`.
+By storing these HashiCorp secrets in Key Protect as a prerequisite for users to create toolchains, you protect access to HashiCorp Vault, which is the default secrets repo for most consumers.

 ### IBM Secrets Manager